 - Normally, presence of your baby (under 13 years of age) is not required.
 However, passport agents reserve the right to require appearance of the child.

-Do I need to obtain a separate visa for my baby?
+Do I need to obtain a separate visa for my baby to visit India?

 What kind of visa will my baby get?

 Your baby can get a Tourist Visa, either valid for six month stay or for ten years with six months stay at each visit to India.

 What are the documents required for getting Indian visa, PIO or OCI?